KingNeoNewRenaissanceMovement/ExceptionalMindGame/HowToContributeNow.md

 ####    TEXT PART 1 (CC BY-ND license)
 1. In the main, open the "94QuestionsAndAnswersText" doc.
-2. Choose one of the 94 questions to make your video (copy the whole line).
+2. Choose one of the 94 questions for the text of your video (copy the text of whole line).
 3. Open the "TEXT-FORMAT" document in the main.
 Paste the text of the question and answer at the top, under the title “PART 1”.
 (Write between parenthesis the description of the images and audios you would like to connect them to.
 Be sure to follow the luxury-aesthetic-conditions of this license (read the "LuxuryAestethicConditions" documents in the main)).
 4. Next, paste the "attribution text" of your choice.
 Choose one text from the "AttributionTextOptions" document in the main.
 Choose, copy and paste one of the text options below "PART 1" in the "TEXT-FORMAT" document of the main.
 After pasting the text of the question and answer with its number, write (between parenthesis) the description of the images and audios you want to connect them to.
 Remember to follow the luxury-aesthetic-conditions described in the "LuxuryAestheticConditions" document in the main.
 This luxury-aesthetic-conditions document is part of this license.